-LING3158.
+LING2058.
 Topics in Cantonese linguistics (6 credits) This course focuses on distinctive aspects of the Cantonese language as spoken in Hong Kong.
 The language will be viewed in its areal and historical context.
 Grammatical topics will include parts of speech in Cantonese, verbal aspect, noun classifiers, and sentence-final particles, with a particular focus on aspects of syntax which diverge from written Chinese and Putonghua such as dative, passive and comparative constructions.
 Topics of sociolinguistic interest such as the use of Cantonese as a written language, 'lazy pronunciation' and the growth of 'trendy language' will also be addressed.
 Prerequisite: LING1000.
 Assessment: 100% coursework.
-Capstone Courses Students majoring in Linguistics should choose at least one capstone course.
-LING4001.
-Senior Seminar (6 credits) The course is available by invitation to students with outstanding records and/or those considering postgraduate study and research.
-Participants will read and present primary research literature and debate issues in the field.
-Prerequisite: LING1000 Assessment: 100% coursework Note: For General Linguistics majors only.

-LING4002.
-Extended essay (6 credits) This is a one-semester course for individual research on a topic chosen by the student in consultation with staff, in preparation for possible postgraduate work and is offered for third year majors only.
+LING2059.
+Writing systems (6 credits) Writing is probably the most significant and fundamental cultural invention in the human world.
+It provides the means to record all aspects of spoken language in a permanent form, to convey information to others, to aid memory, to record historical events and to communicate to others across space and time.
+This course will investigate different features of writing, from its development, aspects of its classification, and its role in civilization and society.
+Students will be introduced to familiar and unfamiliar writing systems from around the world and will be able to understand and objectively assess different writing types during the course.
+Prerequisite: LING1000.
+Assessment: 100% coursework.
+Capstone Courses Students majoring in Linguistics should choose at least one capstone course in their third or fourth year.
+LING3002.
+Extended essay (6 credits) This is a one-semester course for individual research on a topic chosen by the student in consultation with staff, in preparation for possible postgraduate work and is offered for majors only.
 Students intending to study this course are required to attend an interview at the beginning of their third year to give a short presentation on their proposed topic.
 The thesis should normally be 5,000-6,000 words in length.
 There is no written examination but an oral exam will be required.
 Prerequisite: LING1000 Assessment: 100% coursework Note: For General Linguistics majors only.

-LING4003.
-Linguistics field trip (6 credits)

-This is a required course for students majoring in General Linguistics or Human Language Technology.
+LING3003.
+Linguistics field trip (6 credits) This is a required course for students majoring in General Linguistics.
 The field trip typically takes place in the summer between the third and fourth year.
 Students majoring in General Linguistics should plan their courses with this in mind.
 The aim of the course is to provide an opportunity for students of linguistics to have first-hand experience with languages as they are spoken and used in particular settings, and to carry out an empirical investigation on some aspect of a language 'on-site' (e.g. structural, cognitive, socio-cultural, or technological aspects of a language).
 The field trip is the best way of putting knowledge about language structure and use into practice, and forms an essential part of a linguist's training.
 To satisfy the requirements of the course, students should (1) participate in a field trip of one to two weeks (e.g. to Asia, Europe, or Africa), led and supervised by members of staff; (2) carry out an empirical investigation of a linguistics topic in consultation with their supervisors; and (3) write up and hand in a report upon return from the field trip.

-Prerequisite: LING1000

-Assessment: Attendance in the pre-trip course, participation in the field trip and a written report.
+Prerequisite: LING1000 Assessment: Attendance in the pre-trip course, participation in the field trip and a written report.
+LING3004.
+Senior Seminar (6 credits) The course is available by invitation to students with outstanding records and/or those considering postgraduate study and research.
+Participants will read and present primary research literature and debate issues in the field.
+Prerequisite: LING1000 Assessment: 100% coursework Note: For General Linguistics majors only.

-(II) MINOR IN GENERAL LINGUISTICS

-A minor in General Linguistics shall consist of LING1000, 2 Introductory courses and 3 Advanced courses from the programme, totaling 36 credits.
-As a prerequisite, students are required to pass LING1000.

-(III) MAJOR IN HUMAN LANGUAGE TECHNOLOGY

-What is Human Language Technology?